-You will want to start off on the right foot (pun intended) when you buy your child’s first pair of real shoes.
+You'll want to start off on the right foot (pun intended!) when you buy your child’s first pair of real shoes.
 Here are a few great walking shoes to kick off the next phase of your baby’s development, without getting kicked off their feet.

-These shoes come in several styles, so they’re perfect for boys and girls.
-Some parents have reported that they are a little on the wide side, so they will probably work best for children with normal to wide feet.
+These shoes come in several styles, so they’re perfect for both boys and girls.
+Some parents have reported that they’re a little on the wide side, so they will probably work best for children with normal to wide feet.

 They are very durable and every pair you buy feeds a child!

 These little shoes are a bit plainer than some others, and a bit pricier, but they’re certainly high quality.
 The sole is made of rubber, so is flexible and non-skid, while the liner will wick away any moisture from your tot’s feet as they run and play.

 These walking shoes come with Sensory Response Technology™, so your child will feel the ground beneath him and have the benefit of a ‘barefoot’ experience while having the protection of a shoe.